 How sleep impacts your health

 The National Heart, Lung and Blood Institute (NHLBI) states that while you sleep, your brain develops new pathways to help you learn and remember information and get ready for the coming day.
 It also affects your emotions and ability to cope with everyday life.
 For students, a good night’s rest impacts their ability to learn.
-Case in point, WebMD mentions that a study showed that lower-performing students—those who earned Cs, Ds and Fs—slept 25 fewer minutes each night, and on average hit the hay 40 minutes later than their A and B earning classmates.
+Case in point, WebMD mentions that a study showed that lower-performing students—those who earned Cs, Ds and Fs—slept 25 minutes fewer each night, and on average hit the hay 40 minutes later than their A and B grade earning classmates.

-But sleep doesn’t only impact brain function and emotional coping skills, it directly affects your physical health.
+But sleep doesn’t only impact brain function and emotional coping skills, it also directly affects your physical health.
 The NHLBI notes that as you slumber, your body repairs heart and blood vessels, balances out hormones, normalizes blood sugar levels, promotes healthy growth and boosts the ability of your immune system to respond to illness and infections.

 How much sleep is enough sleep?